rykdesjardins/lilium-text/README.md

 I tried to find a great, open-source rich text editor that didn't require other libraries (like jQuery), but couldn't find anything interesting enough.
 Since the entire CMS is almost dependency-free, I figured the only few dependencies should be dependency-free as well.

 ## Compiling
-Lilium Text will use [Babel](https://babeljs.io/) to compile ES6 files into "browser Javascript".
-The compilation method will be documented here, but it should look like `npm run build`.
-Compiled files will be located under `/build`, and will be part of each `master` merge.
+Lilium Text uses [Babel](https://babeljs.io/) to compile ES6 files into "browser Javascript".
+Simply install all required packages once using `npm install`, then run `npm run build`.
+Compiled files will be located under `/build`.

 ## Branches
 For now, I'll be pushing to master until we have a working build.
 I will then switch to a dev branch and will accept pull requests.